EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 - Maillard reaction: When applied with heat, carbohydrates (sugars) and proteins form bonds that create delicious tastes.
 - Theobromine Is Sam psychoactive ingredient in chocolate that is poisonous to dogs.
 - Chocolate shall be put at room temperature 20°C is it then will melt in the mouth.
-- Linnean name What chocolate is theobroma, which means food of the gods!
+- Linnean name for chocolate is theobroma, which means food of the gods!
 - The sky is blue because light hits nitrogen and oxygen molecules and scatters off of them.
 If all lights were scattered equally, the sky would be white.
 However, shorter wavelength light is more likely to be scattered than long-wavelength particles, so that's the reason why the sky is blue.
 This is called a Raleigh effect.
-- The definition of temperature is down Mt. vibrations the atoms are doing.
+- The definition of temperature is how much vibrations the atoms are doing.
 - Billiard was invented in 1600s Europe, similar to Crockett.
 The plane of the pool table is covered green to represent grass.
 - What song is almost pure quartz.
 - I found a time is the size of a stadium, then the nucleus would be the size of a pea in the center of the stadium.
 And an electron will be the size of a grain of sand in the stands.